MaximeBreaud/intef/README.md

 # intef
-I ve use Html, Css and bootstrap.
-I ve run this exercise with goLive on visual studio.
+I used Html, Css and bootstrap.
+I ran this exercise with goLive on visual studio.